slushman/slushman-astro/src/pages/post/add-jquery-ui-datepicker-plugin.md

 ---
 layout: layout:Post
 title: "How to Add the jQuery UI Datepicker to a Plugin"
-date: "2012-02-23"
+pubDate: "2012-02-23"
 category: ["Code Samples"]
-heroAccount: 'rawpixel'
+heroAccount: "rawpixel"
-heroPhotographer: 'rawpixel'
+heroPhotographer: "rawpixel"
 description: "Using a datepicker when choosing dates is a much nicer user experience.
 See the best way to add a jQuery DatePicker to a WordPress plugin."
 slug: add-jquery-ui-datepicker-plugin
 ---